Greek Research and Technology Network: Large Scale Computing Services for Researchers (Cloud Computing)

 “~Okeanos” service provides academic users the ability to create a multi-layer virtual infrastructure and instantiate virtual computing machines, local networks, and a storage space inside the virtual machine.
-The Cloud Computing infrastructure and services of GRNET have been made available to the pan-European R&E community via the “okeanos-global” service.
+The Cloud Computing infrastructure and services of GRNET have been made available to the pan-European R&E community via the “Okeanos-global” service.

 Hellenic High Performance Computing Infrastructure

-GRNET “ARIS” national high-performance computing infrastructure provides scientists with additional computational power, storage space and software (pre-installed compilers, scientific libraries and popular scientific application suites) to assist the development and execution of scientific applications.
+The GRNET “ARIS” is a national high-performance computing infrastructure providing scientists with additional computational power, storage space, and software (pre-installed compilers, scientific libraries, and popular scientific application suites) to assist the development and execution of scientific applications.

-The system went into pilot operational phase in June 2015 and it is available for research-related use to all researchers and scientists across Greek universities, technological institutions and research centers.
+The system went into a pilot operational phase in June 2015, and it is available for research-related use to researchers and scientists across Greek universities, technological institutions, and research centers.

 GR-IX

 GRNET operates the Greek Internet Exchange (GR-IX).
-GR-IX interconnects Internet Service Providers, content providers and other entities and facilitates the exchange of IP traffic among them.
+GR-IX interconnects Internet Service Providers, content providers, and other entities and facilitates the exchange of IP traffic among them.

 International activities

 GRNET participates in international projects funded by the European Union.
-It also participates in regional and European projects which aim at bridging the digital divide between countries of South-East Europe and the rest of Europe, such as SEEREN and SEEFIRE projects.
+It also participates in regional and European projects that aim to bridge the digital divide between countries of South-East Europe and the rest of Europe, such as the SEEREN and SEEFIRE projects.